 Effective writing and editing in the sciences requires concise and convincing language, but it also needs to be informative.

-There are lots of tips out there for how to do this, ranging from the use of passive versus active verbs or non-jargon-y language to vague advice like “strive to be concise,” though it is hard to give an exact formula for how to do good, convincing writing.
+There are lots of tips out there for how to do this, ranging from the use of active versus passive verbs or reducing jargon to vague advice like “strive to be concise.”

-Common advice also centers around grammar rules, which can be difficult for scientists who haven’t recently taken language refreshers and near impossible for the large contingency of non-native English scientists, and advice doesn’t help if you don’t know how to apply it.
+Common advice also centers around grammar rules, which can be difficult for scientists who haven’t recently taken language refreshers and near impossible for non-native English scientists, and advice doesn’t help if you don’t know how to apply it.

 To address this, I started applying and teaching the “so what” test.